-This unit operates as a standard Radio / CD player with the ability to play DVD discs.
+This unit operates as a standard radio / CD player with the ability to play DVD discs.

-To operate the unit turn it on by pressing the power button on either the head unit or on the remote control.
+To operate the unit turn it on by pressing the power button on either the head unit or on the remote control press the 'eject' button on the head unit and the radio front will swing down to allow the disc to be inserted.
+The radio front will close automatically when the disc has been inserted.